How Linode Billing Works

 You may receive a mid-month bill from Linode if you reach a certain threshold of Linode services used within a single month.
-For many users, this amount will be $50.00, although your account history with Linode can adjust that amount.
+For many users, this amount will initially be $50.00.
+That amount can be adjusted over time by accruing a positive account history.
 In general, a history of on-time payments to Linode will increase the threshold amount.

 What does a mid-month bill mean?
 Your existing active services will stay active.
 However, you must pay the mid-month bill before you can activate additional Linode services.
 Once your payment is processed, you may continue adding new services.

 We accept Visa, MasterCard, Discover, and American Express.
-We also accept PayPal, as well as checks and money orders (which must be in USD) made out to “Linode, LLC” and sent to our office.
+We also accept PayPal, as well as checks and money orders.
 Please contact Support before paying with check or money order.
 Note that we do not accept bank/wire transfers.

 PayPal payments can only be made after an account is opened with an initial payment from a credit or debit card.
 PayPal cannot be used for automatic monthly payments.
 If you wish to pay your balance with PayPal, you’ll need to log into Cloud Manager and submit a manual payment.

 If you overpay, credit will be applied to your account; this allows you to prepay if desired.
 Service credit is always used before charging the credit card on file for ongoing service.

 NoteMaintaining a valid credit card on file with your account is a requirement of our Master Services Agreement.

 Linode Cloud Hosting and Backups

 Full specs of each plan can be found on our pricing page

 A large base amount of network transfer is included with all Linode plans, but exceeding that amount can result in a transfer overage charge beyond the monthly cap.